 The present study was undertaken at Thicksey farm, Regional Agricultural Research Station, SEUAST-K, Leh (Ladakh) during summer season for four consecutive years (1998-2001).
 The experimental material comprised of twenty varieties/lines of bread wheat including Leh local (local check).
 The genotypes were evaluated in randomized block design with three replications.
 Each entry was sown in a plot size of 3 m x 1.38 m, which consisted six rows of 3 m length spaced at 23 cm.
-Days to maturity, grain yield (kg) and biological yield (kg) were recorded on net plot basis, while data on plant height (cm), ear length (cm) was taken on a random sample of 10 plants from each plot excluding border rows.
-The 1000 seed weight (g) was recorded on five random samples drawn from each plot and harvest index (%) was calculated as percent fraction of grain yield over biological yield.
-Stability analysis was performed following the Eberhart and Russell (1966) model as it used by several other workers (Singh and Singh, 1980 and Nanda et al.,1983) for identifying stable genotypes in wheat.
-Deviation of bi values from unity and significance of deviation from regression (S2d_i) was tested by t-test and F-test, respectively.
+Days to maturity, grain yield and biological yield were recorded on net plot basis, while data on plant height, ear length was taken on a random sample of 10 plants from each plot excluding border rows.
+The 1000 seed weight was recorded on five random samples drawn from each plot and harvest index (%) was calculated as per cent fraction of grain yield over biological yield.
+Analysis of variance was carried out on replicated data for each year and pooled over the years.
+Stability analysis was performed following the Eberhert and Russell (1966) model as it used by several other workers (Singh and Singh, 1980 and Nanda et al., 1983) for identifying stable genotypes in wheat.
+Deviation of bi values from unity and significance of deviation from regression (S2di) was tested by t-test and F-test, respectively.